ronny/sqstools/README.md

 ## Installation

-Get the latest binary for your platform from the [releases page], rename it and run it with `-h` to see usage.
-This is the easiest option if you don't have the go toolkit installed.
+Get the latest binary for your platform from the [releases page], rename it, make it executable if needed, then run it with `-h` to see usage.
+This is the easiest option if you don't have the Go toolchain installed.

 [releases page]: https://github.com/ronny/sqstools/releases

-Alternatively you can get the source and build it yourself:
+Alternatively, if you have the Go toolchain installed, then you can get the source and build it yourself:

 ```
 go get -u github.com/ronny/sqstools/.../